chrisdavies/dbmg/README.md

 ## Usage

 1. Drop some sql files in the "db" directory
-2. Run: dbup -c <your-connection-string>
+2. Run: dbup -c &lt;your-connection-string&gt;
 3. Make a cocktail.

 ## Down support